TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-connectivity-wrongpassword.md

 # Can't connect PostgreSQL database server because wrong password entered

 <!--issueDescription-->
 Thank you for contacting Microsoft support about your connection issues to your PostgreSQL server <!--$ServerName-->ServerName<!--/$ServerName-->.
 During our investigation we found that <!--$Count-->Count<!--/$Count--> connection attempts to fail due to wrong password entered between <!--$StartTime-->StartTime<!--/$StartTime--> and <!--$EndTime-->EndTime<!--/$EndTime-->.
-Please review the activity logs in the portal to see the passowrd change history if the change made by you.
-If you keep seeing the errors, please consider reseting the password and retry the connection using the most updated password.
+Please review the activity logs in the portal to see the password change history if the change made by you.
+If you keep seeing the errors, please consider resetting the password and retry the connection using the most updated password.
 <!--/issueDescription-->

 ## **Recommended Steps**